 Preferred Name: Gottfried E. Konecny

-Link to Dr. Konecny's CV >
+Link to Dr. Konecny's complete CV >

 Gottfried E. Konecny is the lead clinician for gynecologic oncology in the Department of Medicine at UCLA.
 He obtained his medical degree and completed his residency training in obstetrics and gynecology at the University of Munich in Germany.
 Following his specialist training he focused on clinical breast cancer research and decided to move to the US to pursue postdoctoral studies in the laboratory of Dennis J. Slamon to participate in laboratory and

 clinical research that led to the approval of new breast cancer drugs such as trastuzumab and lapatinib.
 He subsequently undertook research and subspecialty training in gynecologic oncology by completing a gynecologic oncology fellowship at Mayo Clinic in Rochester Minnesota.
 In 2007 he was recruited back to the University of California as a group leader to the Translational Oncology Research Laboratory of UCLA, to establish a laboratory for preclinical drug and clinical trial development in the area of gynecologic malignancies.